digital-asset/participant-query-store/modules/postgres/document/resources/db/migration/README.md

 	- `DROP PROCEDURE ...`
 	- `DROP VIEW ...`

-## Schema snapshot
+## SQL Schema snapshot

-[`../schema-dump.sql`](../schema-dump.sql) is a checked-in, generated snapshot of the full Postgres schema (DDL only, no data) after all migrations in this directory have been applied — a single file to read/`git diff` to understand what the database looks like on a live system, without replaying every migration by hand.
+[`../schema-dump.sql`](../schema-dump.sql) is a checked-in, generated SQL schema snapshot of the full PQS Postgres schema (DDL only, no data) after all migrations in this directory have been applied and is meant to serve as a single file to read/`git diff` to understand what the database looks like on a live system.

-It is **generated, never hand-edited**, and kept honest by `SchemaDumpSpec`, which fails if the checked-in file has drifted from what the current migrations actually produce.
-After adding, changing, or removing a migration here, regenerate it and commit the diff alongside your migration:
+The SQL dump is kept up-to-date automatically by `SchemaDumpSpec`, which fails if the checked-in file has drifted from what the current migrations actually produce.
+After updating any of the migration files, regenerate the SQL schema dump by running:

 ```bash
 REGENERATE_SCHEMA_DUMP=true mill scribe.functest.testOnly com.digitalasset.scribe.schema.postgres.document.SchemaDumpSpec